DestroyCom/stroy/README.md

 # Stroy - A streaming website on REACT
 In order to train myself in REACT.js, I coded "Stroy", a streaming website based in react.

+Warning : In its first version the website is not compatible with phones.

 ## Why this project and why this name ?
 This project was launched so that I could deepen my knowledge of react.js